 1. You can use it for free (no recurring subscriptions, open-source)

 WordPress doesn’t cost anything to download, install, or use.
-The web development community produced several free stunning themes and templates, making it simple to launch quickly.
+In addition, the web development community produced several free stunning themes and templates, making it simple to launch quickly.

 2. It is quite easy to use and allows for numerous modifications.